International rules determine when and under what conditions aircraft and airlines are allowed to fly internationally.

 - military aviation.

-The ministry of Infrastructure and the Environment strives to make aviation safer, even more safe than it is today.
+The ministry of Infrastructure and Water Management strives to make aviation safer, even more safe than it is today.
 The introduction of Safety management systems supports this objective.
-The ministry has published a State Safety Programme (in Dutch only) and an Actionplan.

 The basic principles of the Agenda Aviation Safety are: